Damienlee69/agregarr-docs/docs/installation.md

 # Run the docker run command again
 ```

-Your settings/database persist in the config volume, so updates are safe.
+Your settings/database persist in the config volume.
+If after restart Agregarr is reset, it is because your volume is not mounted correctly.